How to Make Jerky Treats for Dogs

 What kind of meat do dogs like?

-Well, all of it.
-There was even kangaroo jerky at the pet store.
-In truth, you can use any lean, inexpensive meat for homemade jerky dog treats depending on what’s available to you.
-I buy beef and pork by the half animal and the organs come with, so I’ve also made these treats with liver, heart, and tongue.
+I buy beef and pork from the half animal; the organs come with them, so I’ve also made these treats with liver, heart, and tongue.
 My butcher sells packages that contain a pig heart and tongue for just a few bucks.
 If your family hunts, maybe you’ve had a banner season with lots of extra deer, turkey, squirrel, or goose meat on hand.
-I’ve even used pork chops that hid in the back of the freezer for years and were pretty freezer burnt.
+I’ve even used pork chops that hid in the back of the freezer for years and were pretty freezer-burnt.
 My dog did not care.

-While homemade jerky is extremely easy to make in a simple home dehydrator (check out our recommendations for dehydrators here), you can also use half-sheet cookie trays and wire racks in your oven.
+While homemade jerky is extremely easy to make in a simple home dehydrator, you can use half-sheet cookie trays and wire racks in your oven.

 dog sitting nicely for a treat